alaindagher/netneurolab.github.io/README.md

-# Network Neuroscience Lab Website
+# Alain Dagher Lab Website

 This is the website of our academic research group at the Montreal Neurological Institute, McGill University.